sylque/dcs-client/comToPlugin.md

 ## Set redirects

+A redirect is a rule that tells Docuss, when it is about to transition to a certain route (called the "source" route"), to transition to another route instead (called the "destination" route").

 ### Allow comments/discussions on full pages

 By default, a page doesn't display the split bar until you call